aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 [More details here](https://quip-amazon.com/3qsyAcXbTxm3/Quick-Note-About-Scan-Beacons)

 A Key Indicator MUST consist of exactly one of the following
- * An Encrypted Data Key and the ARN of the associated KMS symetric encryption key
+ * An Encrypted Data Key and the Key ID of the associated KMS symetric encryption key
  * The ARN of a KMS HMAC key

 ## Scan Beacon Configuration